FinalbossTom/Niko-Discordbot/README.md

 # A Discord bot built from scratch, using Discord.js

-doesnt work anymore due to api changes
+This is a very old Project, that sadly does not work anymore due to multiple major changes to the Discord API.